Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Optical Design Case Study: the TOLIMAN diffractive pupil

-The application chosen is the design of the diffractive pupil required for the Toliman mission \cite{tuthill2018}, a small space telescope which aims to measure the micro-arcsecond scale angular perturbation induced on the host star by the orbital gravitational reflex motion from an (unseen) low-mass planet.
-Such a formidable challenge requires the engineering of a \ac{psf} that maximally encodes both instrument meteorology and scientific signals of interest.
+The illustrative optical problem chosen is the design of the diffractive pupil required for the \textsc{Toliman} mission \citep{tuthill2018}, a $\sim$100\,mm class aperture space telescope which aims to measure the micro-arcsecond scale angular perturbation induced on the host star by the orbital gravitational reflex motion from an (unseen) low-mass planet.
+Such a formidable challenge requires the engineering of a \ac{psf} that maximally encodes both instrument metrology and scientific signals of interest simultaneously on the sensor.
 The solution to these challenges incorporates a binary-valued diffractive pupil and a spectrometer, all integrated into the \ac{psf} of the telescope by engraving phase patterns onto the entrance pupil.
-Specifically crossed sinusoidal patterns are used to produce a spectrometer, which are written on top of the primary diffractive pupil pattern which enables the optical metrology and astrometric science measurement.
-The latter pattern consists of regions of zero/$\pi$ phase which are separated by sharp transitional boundaries.
-This pattern is required to be binary as a primary design constraint of the Toliman diffractive pupil.
-The detailed chain of optical signal encoding together with recovery of contemporaneous system state metrology, as devised for this mission, is quite complex.
-Its inclusion here is a an ideal exemplar for the methods developed in this work: it is not essential for the reader to understand all the reasons for the design drivers and figures of metric that underpin the project.
+Specifically crossed sinusoidal gratings are used to produce a spectrometer (not discussed further in the present manuscript), which are overwritten onto the primary diffractive pupil pattern which enables the optical and detector calibration while also allowing astrometric science measurement.
+Here we focus solely on this latter pattern which consists of regions of zero/$\pi$ phase which are separated by sharp transitional boundaries.
+The requirement for the binary pattern arises as a primary design constraint of the \textsc{Toliman} diffractive pupil~\citep{tuthill2018}.
+The optical signal encoding and associated recovery methods for system state metrology for the \textsc{Toliman} mission present complex requirements, providing an ideal robust test case for evaluating the practical capabilities and limitations of the Fisher-information-based design methods discussed in this paper.
+While full details of the mission-specific constraints are not essential here, this context highlights the degree of design complexity and abstracted figures of merit that can be effectively managed through differentiable optical modelling.